PAND: Prompt-Aware Neighborhood Distillation for Lightweight Fine-Grained Visual Classification: Experiments

 \textbf{Effect of Prompt-Aware Semantic Calibration (Stage-PSC).} As shown in Table~\ref{tab:ablation}, introducing task-adaptive prompt learning into the VL2Lite baseline improves the accuracy from 72.67\% to 73.52\%.
 Compared to fixed hand-crafted prompts, learnable context tokens generate more discriminative semantic anchors, providing more accurate supervision for fine-grained categories~\cite{zhou2022b}.

 \textbf{Effect of Neighborhood-Aware Structural Distillation (Stage-NSD).} When introducing the NSD module alone (without Stage-PSC), the performance increases to 75.91\%.
-This improvement is more substantial than using prompt learning alone, indicating that modeling local discriminative relationships is critical~\cite{gou2025,li2020}.
-It enables the student to better inherit the teacher’s local decision structure.
+This improvement is more substantial than using prompt learning alone, indicating that modeling local sample-pair logit relations is beneficial~\cite{gou2025,li2020}.
+It encourages the student to preserve the teacher-induced sample-pair relation structure over neighboring samples.

-\textbf{Synergy of Two Stages.} When both PSC and NSD are employed, the full PAND framework achieves the optimal accuracy of 76.09\%.
-This demonstrates strong complementarity between the two modules: task-adaptive prompts provide reliable semantic prototypes, which ensure stable neighborhood structures in the logit space.
+\textbf{Combined Effect of Two Stages.} When both PSC and NSD are employed, the full PAND framework achieves the best accuracy of 76.09\%.
+Compared with using NSD alone, PSC provides an additional improvement, suggesting that task-adaptive semantic anchors can further benefit neighborhood-aware sample-pair relation transfer.